 What is Counseling and Psychological Services (CAPS)?

 Who will know if I go to the Counseling Center?
 Confidentiality?

 How do I make an appointment?

 Call our office, 440-775-8470, or stop by during business hours.
-The office is a short walk on campus in Dascomb Hall, Suite B. We discourage the use of email communications particularly in an emergency or to schedule an appointment.
+The office is centrally located on campus in Dascomb Hall, Suite B. We discourage the use of email communications particularly in an emergency or to schedule an appointment.
 Email is not a secure means of communication, nor is it an appropriate or reliable way to address your student concerns.
 The most effective way to receive prompt attention is to call the office during business hours.
 When the Counseling Center is closed, the after-hours support line is available by calling 855-256-7160.
 Additional resources include the Lorain County Mental Health Hotline, available for emergency assistance or consultation 24/7 at 1-800-888-6161.

 How much do services cost?